-I chose this vegetarian biryani because my children love rice, potatoes and sweet potatoes, and because it allowed me to serve a separate protein dish (in this case a shrimp and chicken dish).
+I went browsing in Laxmi Hiremath’s The Dance of Spices: Classic Indian Cooking for Today’s Home Kitchen for some Indian dishes and chose this vegetarian biryani because my children love rice, potatoes and sweet potatoes, and because it allowed me to serve a separate protein dish (in this case a shrimp and chicken dish).
 I was not wowed by the protein dish, but this biryani was fabulous.
 It is quite mild, as it is meant to be served with Curried Creamy Tomato Sauce, although I am confident you could also serve it with chutneys to jazz it up.

 Despite what I just said, the Curried Creamy Tomato Sauce is what makes this meal perfect for a celebration.
 Not because it is a lot of work, but rather because it is absolutely divine and really rich.
 The biryani is the perfect vehicle for it.
 And if you have ever wished you could replicate the flavor of the rich north Indian tomato based curries served in most Indian restaurants in America, look no more.
 This sauce is it–and you can use it as a base to add different proteins or vegetables to.
 Or you can drizzle it on this biryani.
 Or you could lick it off a car bumper.
 Seriously.

 Do note that this recipe, while quite simple, is a longer one, requiring various elements to be cooked separately before mixing them all together.
 Read through the recipe completely before beginning.
 And I promise it is all worth it in the end!

 - 2 cups basmati rice

 - 3 small hot chile peppers, minced (optional--I left out)

 - 6 T vegetable oil, as needed, divided

 - 2 medium-large sweet potatoes, washed and cut into bite sized chunks